 What is Vietnamese dating culture like?
 A lot of men are completely clueless when it comes to this matter, including myself at one point.
 Things like traditional gender roles, no public displays of affection, commitment, and family are hugely important aspects that comprise Vietnamese dating culture here.

-I was out having a beer with one of my friends here in Ho Chi Minh City a few months back.
+I remember one time I was out having a beer with one of my friends here in Ho Chi Minh City a few months back.
 My friend was telling me about a date that he had with a Vietnamese girl.
 He managed to pull her to his place and he was pretty sure that he was going to get laid that night.
 Except, his date had other ideas.
 When he tried to escalate things, his date gave him an astronomical amount of LMR that later cultivated in her leaving his place and never contacting him again.
 He was pissed!

 Oh why did she come over here then if we weren’t going to have sex?
 He pouted.
 His face was red and I could see the veins popping out the sides of his temple.

 After a few more dates with other girls that ended the same way for him, he swore off dating them… at least for a while until he found himself a more eager one looking to get down to business.

 I also had my own set of problems adapting to the local Vietnamese dating culture here.
 One of the girls that I was seeing was getting upset with me by my lack of non-neediness with her.
 She said I didn’t care about her because I didn’t send her daily messages asking how was her day or what did she have to eat.
 I found that absurd and annoying.
 Yet, for girls here, that is considered regular behavior by the men here.

 A lot of men get frustrated and angry when they start dating Vietnamese girls because what is considered the norm over in the west is completely different here.
 That’s why I wrote today’s post to answer the question: What is Vietnamese dating culture like?
 These are the things that encompass Vietnamese dating culture: